 This is the date that you checked into the venue for which you’ve received an alert to say you’re at risk of coronavirus.

 If you have been in close contact with an app user who has tested positive for coronavirus and chosen to share this result anonymously, the NHS COVID-19 app will send you an alert.
 Read more about when this alert is sent.
 The information in this section helps the self-isolation countdown timer to work.
 Read more about how the app calculates how long you need to self-isolate.

 The encounter date tells you the date you were in contact with the person who tested positive.
 It is likely that they did not know they had coronavirus at the time, and only received a positive test result later.
 Read more about what to do if you’ve been in close contact with someone who’s tested positive for coronavirus.

 This is the date that you received an alert on your phone to tell you that you’d been in close contact with someone who tested positive for coronavirus.
-Last day of self-isolation This reminds you of the last day of your self-isolation period.
-Read how your self-isolation period is calculated.

 If you have used the NHS COVID-19 app to check into a venue in the last 21 days, a list of these venues will appear, along with the date that you checked in.
 Read more about how it’s decided whether you get an alert that you’ve been at the same venue as people with coronavirus.
 This list may help you to remember where you’ve been, if you’re asked by contact tracers from NHS Test and Trace or NHS Wales Test, Trace, Protect.